stephaniaslis/Alura-Challenge-BI---2nd-Edition/README.md

 ## :heavy_check_mark:	Conclusions
-There are relevant conclusions in this dasboard:
+There are relevant conclusions in this dashboard:
 - Top 3 gross by genre are:
   - Action
   - Drama